top of page

 • Gains are calculated based on cost basis and holding period

-This doesn’t mean buying real estate with crypto is a bad idea — but it does mean tax planning matters.
+This doesn’t mean buying real estate with crypto is a bad idea, but prospective tax planning really matters.
 Buyers are often surprised by how this plays out if they haven’t discussed it with a tax professional ahead of time.

 Suggested references for additional reading/research: